superfly/macaroon/macaroon-thought.md

 is a member of org `4721`.
 The service does whatever it does to make sure it's OK discharging this ticket; if it is, it creates a new Macaroon, using `r` --- which it just recovered by decrypted `CID` --- as the secret HMAC key, and `CID` itself as the nonce.
 If it wants, it can tack some additional caveats to this discharge Macaroon, like a short `ValidityWindow`.

 Back to our API.
 You hand us your original root Macaroon, with the 3P caveat attached, and a discharge Macaroon with a matching URL.
 We check all the caveats until we get to the 3P caveat.
 We match the 3P caveat with the discharge Macaroon you gave us, by comparing URLs (or `CID`s --- the `CID` in the caveat is the same as nonce of the matching discharge).
-Then, because we started with the original Macaroon secret `R` and thus know `T_N`, we decrypt the `VID`, recovering `r`.
+Then, because we started with the original Macaroon secret `R` and thus know `T_n`, we decrypt the `VID`, recovering `r`.
 That gives us the secret we need to verify the discharge Macaroon.

 The key things to understand here:

 1. We're not talking to third party services when we verify 3P caveats.
    Everything we need is in the Macaroons themselves.

+2. 3P caveats are a contract between the caveat author and a third-party service.
+The caveat author can be anyone, not just our APIs.

-2. Technically, there doesn't even need to be a third-party service at all.
+3. Technically, there doesn't even need to be a third-party service at all.
    You could make a "do-nothing" 3P caveat, just for funsies, by coming up with a random URL, `KA` and `r`, and then using them to mint a discharge Macaroon at the same time.
 We'll never know there wasn't a real service.

-3. That's because we don't care what the third party service did.
+4. That's because we don't care what the third party service did.
 All we care about is that whoever created the matching discharge Macaroon knew `KA`.
 We
    assume: if you know `KA`, you checked whatever it was the person who came up with this 3P caveat wanted checked.

 This all sounds convoluted.
 It is super powerful.
 Think of it as a plugin interface for our tokens.
 You could use 3P tokens to:

-* Create a Slack bot with an HTTP POST interface that takes client tickets from Macaroons and then provides a discharge token if the right person
-  thumbs-up-emojis a message on the right channel.
+* Create a Slack bot with an HTTP POST interface that takes caveat tickets from Macaroons and then provides a discharge token if the right person thumbs-up-emojis a message on the right channel.

 * Stand up a Passkeys service with an HTTP endpoint that will mint discharge tokens if the requester has authenticated with Passkeys.
 We don't even support Passkeys yet at Fly.io.
 Except we do with Macaroons.

-* Requires a second person to approve requests before minting a discharge token, to use as a 3P caveat on Macaroons authorizing super-sensitive operations.
+* Require a second person to approve requests before minting a discharge token, to use as a 3P caveat on Macaroons authorizing super-sensitive operations.